ScottArbeit/Grace/README.md

 [^mauilinux]: Grace will have a native Linux app if the [.NET MAUI team adds support for Linux Desktop](https://github.com/dotnet/maui/discussions/339), which you should totally go give a thumbs-up to.

-[^gitexport]: By default, Grace will export the latest state of each branch into a Git-formatted file.
-Exporting an entire Grace repository to Git can be an expensive operation, and is expected to be a rarely-used feature.
-Live two-way synchronization between Grace and Git is not expected to be supported.
+[^gitexport]: By default, Grace will export the latest state of each branch into a `git bundle` file.
+Exporting an entire Grace repository to Git can be an expensive operation, and isn't expected to be a commonly-used feature.
+Live two-way synchronization between Grace and Git is a non-goal.